Healthdirect Free Australian health advice you can count on.

 There are different types of hypersensitivity reactions.

-• Type I reactions usually develop within a few minutes of exposure to an allergen, but can occasionally develop over a few hours.
-They are mostly mild but can sometimes develop into a severe reaction called anaphylaxis.
+• Type I reactions usually develop within a few minutes of exposure to an allergen but can occasionally develop over a few hours.
+They are mostly mild, but can sometimes develop into a severe reaction called anaphylaxis.

 What are the symptoms of allergies?

-Some of the symptoms or conditions caused by allergies include:
+Symptoms or conditions caused by allergies include:

 • hay fever (runny nose, itchy and watery eyes)